 Appliance manufacturers, with the aid of modern technology, have designed kitchen appliances to be safer and more efficient while incorporating various features to enhance operation.
 However, the integration of this technology may pose a challenge to their proper use on Shabbos and Yom Tov.

 In 1997, a historic technological project was launched between a major appliance manufacturer and a kosher certification agency.
-Whirlpool Corporation (manufacturers of KitchenAid) approached the Star-K to help them modify their ovens so they could be used on Shabbos and Yom Tov.
-Prior to that time many of their appliances did not conform to halachic guidelines for use on Shabbos or Yom Tov.
-After making adjustments, a successful mode was developed.
-Whirlpool called this “the Sabbath Mode” and was awarded a patent in 1998 for this concept.
+Whirlpool Corporation (manufacturer of KitchenAid) approached the STAR-K to help modify their ovens for use on Shabbos and Yom Tov.
+Prior to that time, many of their appliances did not conform to halachic guidelines.
+Following some adjustments, a successful mode was developed.
+Whirlpool called this “Sabbath Mode” and was awarded a patent in 1998 for this concept.

 STAR-K certification on appliances falls into two categories:

 1. Sabbath Mode, includes models that have unique software/hardware designed to specifically address our concerns.

 2. Sabbath Compliant, includes models that the manufacturer wanted STAR-K to assess for use by the observant Jew.